4 Tokyo - One of 40 Million

 The burial of the death became a struggle in the populous city with such a scarce space.
 Grave plots are hardly affordable for ordinary people.
-Thats why the city recently got it's very first vertical cemetery tower in a modern temple high rise.
+That's why the city recently got its very first vertical cemetery tower in a modern temple high rise.
 The sacred temple grounds can be found in old residential districts as well as between modern skyscrapers.
 The sound of the cicadas is a constant concomitant of these places.

 4.2 Construction workers

-4.3 Poverty and Livability
+4.3 Homeless and Dayworkers

 4.5 Going home from work in Ginza